aidanschneider/data-science-sp2025/data-science-curriculum-build-2/challenges/c04-gapminder-assignment.md

 **Observations**:

-- Write your observations here (REVISION)
+- Write your observations here (REVISION PT2)

 I chose to make a box plot to compare the range of GDP Per Capita of each continent.
-The above plot shows that the GDP Per Capita varies significantly by continent, with Asia and Africa having the lowest GDP Per Capita’s on average and Oceania and Europe having the highest GDP Per Capita’s on average.
-There are also some outlier countries for the Americas boxplot and the Asia boxplot.
+The above plot shows that the GDP Per Capita varies significantly by continent, with Asia, Africa, and Europe having the greatest ranges of GDP Per Capita and the America’s and Oceania having the smallest ranges of GDP Per Capita.

 **Difficulties & Approaches**: